Get the facts on basement flooding

 Speak directly to your insurer to find out if your policy protects you against sewage backups and water damage.

 Learn what danger signs to look for and how to maintain your home’s drainage and plumbing.
 Talk to your plumber or your home inspector.

-visit our Protect Your Home page
+Protect Your Home page

 Installing or upgrading your sump pump may help prevent basement flooding in your home.
 Also, consider providing a backup power source for your sump pump.